MicrosoftDocs/visualstudio-docs/mac/install-preview.md

 Preview releases of Visual Studio for Mac can be installed next to the officially released stable version.

-[Download and install the preview release](https://aka.ms/installer/preview) of Visual Studio for Mac, to get started.
+[Download and install the preview release](https://aka.ms/installer/preview) of Visual Studio for Mac to get started.

 If you already have a version of the Preview release installed, you can update to the latest preview using the following steps: